ioBroker/ioBroker.docs/docs/ru/adapterref/iobroker.hm-rega/README.md

 * (foxriver76) only delete hm-rpc objects of configured instances from enums (fixes #253)

 ### 3.0.35 (2022-01-28)
-* (foxriver76) do not log warning if we cannot sychnoronize favorites of empty string user (fixes #227)
+* (foxriver76) do not log warning if we cannot synchronize favorites of empty string user (fixes #227)

 ### 3.0.34 (2022-01-24)
-* (martin-herzog/foxriver76) fixed unnedded call which lead to warnings in rega log
+* (martin-herzog/foxriver76) fixed unneeded call which lead to warnings in rega log

 ### 3.0.33 (2021-11-18)
 * (foxriver76) if function or room names on CCU include dots, we replace them (fixes Sentry IOBROKER-HM-REGA-3H)